Dicksonia antarctica

 Cultivation

 Grow outdoors in a moist but well-drained humus-rich soil.
 In hot, dry summers water the stem but avoid watering the crown in winter.
-Will grow without winter protection only in milder areas.
-See tree fern cultivation for further advice
+Will require winter protection in colder areas.
+See overwintering plants outdoors: wrapping and tree fern cultivation for further advice

 Propagation